 YES!
 Yes, you can boondock in epic, amazing, places in a 39′ (apparently Fru-Fru) 5th Wheel.

-Our 1st year of boondocking we did not have solar, and we had a small lead-acid battery bank.
+In our first year of boondocking, we did not have solar, and we had a small lead-acid battery bank.
 Yes, you can boondock with just that.
 We ran our generators, but we still did it.
 If you want to see some of the places we boondocked in 2017, check out our tips for boondocking here

 At the end of 2017, we saved enough to buy some solar panels.
 Justin did all the installation himself, and it gave us even more freedom.
 We decided since it was the end of the year, we would see if we could go all of 2018 under $100.
 And that we did!

 So here’s why you came to read this!
 You want to know how we did it.
 I’m going to give you some tips, and then the steps we take to find our places, and then I’m going to give you some helpful items that we did not have in the beginning, but we absolutely couldn’t live without now that we are all in!

 - Don’t be afraid!
 Don’t live your life afraid.
 Leave your RV.
 Explore.
 Live!
 If there is anything in your rig that is not replaceable then take it with you.
 We personally have nothing in our rig (other than our pup) that can’t be replaced.
 The only priceless thing I have, I wear on my finger.